 Terms of Reference

-The Council does not represent the sole mechanism for engagement and consultation with government on fisheries matters.
+NFAC does not represent the sole mechanism for engagement and consultation with government on fisheries and aquaculture matters.

-The Council will provide advice, specific to the responsibility of the Australian Government and of relevance to the Council’s membership, on:
+NFAC will provide advice, specific to the responsibilities of the minister, on:

 - initiatives to foster investment, growth and sustainability

 Role of the Fisheries Minister

-The Assistant Minister will attend meetings where possible and may appoint a proxy.
-Liaison will be through the Secretariat (Department of Agriculture), unless otherwise advised.
+The minister will attend meetings where possible and may appoint a proxy.
+Liaison with the minister will be through the NFAC Secretariat, unless otherwise advised.

-The Assistant Minister has discretion to review and amend these Terms of Reference at any time.
+The minister has discretion to review and amend these Terms of Reference at any time.

 Role of the chair

-The chair will be independent of any one particular sector or interests and will be determined by the Assistant Minister.
+The chair will be independent of any one particular sector or interests and will be determined by the minister.
 The chair will be responsible for: